 (Edited August 18, 2020) Due to the serious threats related to COVID-19, Mt.
 SAC is requiring all employees that work on campus to take training related to the coronavirus.
 This training has been mandated by the US Occupational Safety and Health Administration.
 Managers have been asked to assign four training videos to all employees: Coronavirus Awareness; Coronavirus: Cleaning and Disinfecting Your Workplace; Coronavirus: Reopening Your Institution; and Coronavirus: CDC Guidelines for Making and Using Cloth Face Coverings.
 These training videos only take 37 minutes to view.
 Employees can also find these training videos through POD Connect.

-Employees working on campus must also review the Return to Work Guide.
+Employees working on campus must also review the Return to Work Guide, edited in December.

 - IN-PERSON CLASSES

 At this time, classes through Spring 2021 are anticipated to be mostly online to protect the community from the spread of coronavirus.
 A Return to Campus Task Force helped coordinate the safe return of in-person classes.
 These classes first needed to meet the criteria of training for the state's 16 critical infrastructure areas, then they were prioritized by the Instruction Division, and approved by the President's Cabinet.
-Beginning in July, four classes piloted the process to provide in-person classes.
-For the Fall semester, more than 200 classes will have an in-person component, whether fully in person or in a hybrid format.
 These classes required a number of safety measures, including:

 - Rooms veted for appropriate air flow or the addition of air filters